We build knowledge. We develop talent.

 Created by an act of Canada’s Parliament

-in 1977, SSHRC reports to Parliament through the Minister of Industry.
+in 1977, SSHRC reports to Parliament through the Minister of Innovation, Science and Economic Development Canada.

 We support research and talent that are central to quality of life and innovation.